argoproj-labs/argocd-image-updater/docs/configuration/applications.md

 ### Using the Git write-back method

 !!!warning "Compatibility with Argo CD"
-    The Git write-back method requires a feature in Argo CD that is not yet GA and will be released with Argo CD v1.9.
+    The Git write-back method requires a feature in Argo CD that has been introduced with Argo CD v2.0.
+Git write-back will not work with earlier versions of Argo CD.

 The `git` write-back method uses Git to permanently store its parameter overrides along with the Application's resource manifests.
 This will enable